-What Isn’t Okay: Judgements, Liens, Tax Liens and Child Support
+What Isn’t Okay: Judgments, Liens, Tax Liens, and Child Support

 It’s not okay if you don’t file your federal tax returns.
-We have to, so you have to.
+We must and so do you.
 The tax returns DO NOT have to show a bunch of money.
 We are realists.
 If you don’t pay your child support, then we can’t help you buy a house.

 If you have a bunch of judgments and liens it means you’ve made someone mad enough to go to court to get paid, and we can’t give you a loan, UNLESS YOU AGREE TO PAY THEM OFF AT CLOSING.
 If there is a logical reason for the judgments, then tell us and we’ll decide.